-If you provide transportation fringe benefits to your employees, in 2016 the maximum monthly limitation for transportation in a commuter highway vehicle as well as any transit pass is $255 and the monthly limitation for qualified parking is $255 (up $5 from 2015).
+If you provide transportation fringe benefits to your employees, in 2017 the maximum monthly limitation for transportation in a commuter highway vehicle as well as any transit pass is $255 and the monthly limitation for qualified parking is $255.
 Parity for employer-provided mass transit and parking benefits was made permanent by PATH.

-While this checklist outlines important tax changes for 2016, additional changes in tax law are more than likely to arise during the year ahead.
-Don’t hesitate to call us to speak with an accountant if you want to get an early start on tax planning for 2016!
+While this checklist outlines important tax changes for 2017, additional changes in tax law are more than likely to arise during the year ahead.
+Don’t hesitate to call the accountants at Lahrmer & Co.
+LLC at (866) 474-1238 if you want to get an early start on tax planning for 2017!